spylight-zz/Tenor-Scrape-Gif-PHP/README.md

 # Tenor-Scrape-PHP

-This is simple scrape Gif from Tenor
+This is simple scrape Gif from Tenor,
 Enjoy.